donaldRwilliams/vICC/paper.md

 * Obtain posterior probabilities that each group shares a common within-group variance (i.e., $\sigma^2_w$ in Equation \eqref{eq:1}).
-This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing (X).
+This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing [a review is provided in @OHara2009].

 * Test for between-group differences in $\sigma^2_w$.
 This is also accomplished with a spike-and-slab
-  formulation (X).
+  formulation.

 * Compute group-specific ICCs, that is the correlation for any two observations from the same group, and
   ICC(2), that is average score reliability.
 Both ICC(1) and ICC(2) are reliability indices.

-Additionally, there are plotting capabilities using the R package **ggplot2** (X).
+Additionally, there are plotting capabilities using the R package **ggplot2** [@ggplotpackage].

 # Methodology